Space Marine (Warhammer 40,000): Unit structure

+Though many Chapters comply strictly with these rules, there are some Chapters who do not conform.
+One major example is the Space Wolves, who have twelve existing Companies of varying sizes, plus a Thirteenth Company which is missing.
+In addition, some Chapters utilise differing names for ranks (such as the Red Scorpions using "Commander" in place of Captain, and the Chapter Master being "Lord High Commander"), formations (such as the Grey Knights calling their Companies "Brotherhoods") and specialties (such as the Iron Hands referring to their Techmarines as "Iron Father"), depending on Chapter traditions.
+Some Chapters go further in not utilising a certain concept at all (such as the Black Templars having no Librarians whatsoever and the Iron Hands not having a Chapter Master), again depending on their traditions.

 Books

 Space Marines are featured in numerous Science-fantasy novels, predominantly published by Black Library, a division of Games Workshop.

 Trademark controversy

 In December 2012, Games Workshop claimed that any use of the phrase "Space Marine" on content other than their own infringed on their trademark of the term and requested that online retailer Amazon remove the e-book Spots the Space Marine by M.C.A.
 Hogarth.
 The row received a lot of publicity during February 2013, with authors such as Cory Doctorow, Charles Stross, and John Scalzi supporting Hogarth.
 Amazon restored the e-book for sale.